gfredericks/instant-coffee/README.md

 It will create a `tmp` directory into which it downloads the JCoffeeScript jar, and in which it keeps cached versions of the compiled coffeescript.

+## TODO

+* Delete the target file when compiler errors.